CONABIO/analisisUniCons_proxiGen/README.md

 ## Non-coding analyses and Figures

-Figures 2, 5 and Supplementary Figures 1-3, 5-7, 10 and 11 were made in ArcMap with the spatial data and zonation raster outputs available in the Dryad repository (georeferenced data, species distribution models, zonation outputs, among others).
+Figures 2, 5 and Supplementary Figures 1,2,4,8,10, 12, 13 and 14 were made in ArcMap with the spatial data and Zonation raster outputs available in the Dryad repository.

 ## Species distribution modelling